Diffusion-Based Audio Inpainting: EVALUATION

 \subsection{Training}

-We train our model with the MusicNet dataset, a collection of 330 freely-licensed classical music recordings sampled at 44.1 kHz.
-MusicNet is a multi-instrument dataset containing recordings from a wide variety of acoustical environments and recording conditions, which represents a challenging and realistic scenario.
-We use a segment length of 4.17\;s, limited by memory requirements.
+We train our model with the MusicNet dataset, a collection of 330 freely-licensed classical music recordings sampled at 44.1\,kHz.
+MusicNet is a multi-instrument dataset containing recordings from a wide variety of acoustical environments and recording conditions, representing a challenging and realistic scenario.
+We use a segment length of 4.17\,s, limited by memory requirements.
 The training is performed using the Adam optimizer, with a learning rate of $2\times10^{-4}$ and a batch size of four.
-We train the model for roughly 500,000 iterations, which takes approximately five days to train in a single NVIDIA A100 GPU.
-During training, we track an exponential moving average of the weights, which correspond to the ones used during testing.
+The model is trained for roughly 500,000 iterations, taking approximately five days on a single NVIDIA A100 GPU.
+During training, we track an exponential moving average of the weights, which corresponds to the one used during testing.